It’s a Celebration! Laura Jorstad Reflects on 10-Years with NFP Partners

 From then to now, Laura has helped NFP Partners serve hundreds of nonprofits nationwide while accomplishing the following:

-- Provide countless hours of financial education to Boards and nonprofit managers
+- Provide countless of hours of financial education to Boards and nonprofit managers

 - Develop lasting relationships during a software implementation process that led to a long-term accounting services partnership